 But my darling friend aside, what really is information overload?
 Do you suffer from it too?
 And Why don't I suffer from it?

-Well here's your chance to get the scoop as I unpack this problem and share my unique perspective on how to solve it.
+Here's your chance to get the scoop on information overload, as I unpack this problem, and share my unique perspective on how to solve it.

-With that said, I started this post by checking with your trusted Wikipedia for a definition of information overload definition and...look out!
-I couldn't get any more complicated if I tried.
+Just to be sure I knew what I was talking about, I started this post by checking with your trusted Wikipedia for a definition of information overload.

-Then I learnt that it pre-dates the internet since the term itself is mentioned in a 1964 book by" Bertram Gross," The Managing of Organizations.
+Then I learnt that that the term pre-dates the internet since the term itself is mentioned in a 1964 book by" Bertram Gross," The Managing of Organizations.
 In this book he states: Information overload occurs when the amount of input to a system exceeds its processing capacity.
-I get that!

-So how do you avoid or reduce information overload?
+So the big question is: how do you avoid or reduce information overload?

-Here is a 5-Step solution that I devised that works for me and I know it can work for you...
+Well, here is a 5-step solution that I came up with for me and I know it can work for you too...

-When your analyzing skills are strong, you can quickly strip away the "wheat from the shaft" and in so doing, reduce the level of information overload.
+When your analyzing skills are strong, you can quickly decide what is relevant to your needs and discard what is not.
+And in so doing, reduce the level of information overload.

 2. Know why you need the information